Top 10 things to know about Medicare:

 You should not have both a Medicare Advantage Plan (MA or MAPD) AND a Medicare Supplement Plan (Medigap).
 The Medigap will not pay the copays and deductibles of an MA or MAPD plan.
 If you obtain a Medicare Supplement Plan you will need to obtain a Part D drug plan separately.
 These plans allow the most flexibility in choosing a doctor.

-If you have high income you will pay more for both Medicare Part B and also Medicare Part D.
+If you have a high income you will pay more for both Medicare Part B and also Medicare Part D.

 Medicare has a booklet that you can receive free of charge here that explains the higher costs.